lino-network/lino-docs/docs/tutorial/full_node.md

 # Set Up Fullnode And Connect to Testnet

-This document explains how to connect to the Testnet of the Lino Blockchain.
+This document explains how to set up a fullnode and connect to the Testnet of the Lino Blockchain.

 NOTE: We are aware that this documentation is sub-par and we are actively working on improving both the tooling and the documentation to make this setup process as smooth as possible.
 In the meantime, join us on [Discord](https://discord.gg/TUxp3ww) for technical support.

 ## Software Setup (Manual Installation)

+These instructions are for setting up a brand new full node from scratch.
 Follow the steps below to install [Lino Core](https://github.com/lino-network/lino) and connect to Testnet.
 This instruction works for both a local machine and a VM on a cloud server.
 Lino Core is based on [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), and the setup process is similar.

 If you want to run a non-validator full node, installing the Lino Core on a Cloud server should be a good option.
 However, if you want to run a validator, you should first learn more about [Sentry Node Architecture](https://github.com/cosmos/cosmos/blob/master/VALIDATORS_FAQ.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your validator from DDoS attacks and ensure a high availability (see the [technical requirements](https://github.com/cosmos/cosmos/blob/master/VALIDATORS_FAQ.md#technical-requirements)).